JagerAfterDark/JagerAfterDark/README.md

   </p></h1>
 </body>
     <p align="left">
      Ive played GD for about 6 years and have played over 4,300 hours (yikes). as of writing ive completed about 18 extreme demons and about 40 insane demons with a overall demon count of about 235.
-My hardest level is unrated being Martin by Soulax and my Rated hardest being Killbot by Boldstep.
+My hardest level is Requiem by Zylenox.
 Ive also cleared top list challenges SC66p, Im blind (66px2), and my hardest Final Destination by icedcave.
 I also may or may not have been apart of the creation of SongFileHub :trollface:
   </p><br>
  <p align="center">
      <img width="500", src="Assets/gdnew.png">